The Importance Of Spaying Female Dogs

 Why should we spay?

-There are many reasons for considering spaying your bitch, however the most important ones are:
+There are many reasons for considering spaying.
+However the most important ones are:

-• Pyometra 1 in 4 bitches will develop a potentially fatal womb infection later in life, if they are not spayed.
-The bitch can become very poorly very quickly and will require an expensive emergency surgery to remove the infected organ.
+• Pyometra.
+1 in 4 female dogs will develop a potentially fatal womb infection later in life, if they are not spayed.
+They can become very poorly very quickly and will require expensive emergency surgery to remove the infected organ.

-• No Pseudo pregnancy (where the body- following a season- believes it is pregnant) This is common in bitches and can occur after each season.
+• No pseudo pregnancy (where the body - following a season - believes it is pregnant).
+This can occur after each season.
 It can result in distress to the dog and owner, due to behavioural issues such as aggression, nesting, sudden anxiety and fits of whimpering.
-A bitch undergoing a false pregnancy may produce milk, lose her appetite and occasionally have morning sickness
+A dog undergoing a false pregnancy may produce milk, lose her appetite and occasionally have morning sickness

 What happens on the day of a spay?

-A small cut is made down the middle of her abdomen (just under her stomach button) and the ovaries and uterus are removed through this cut.
+A small incision is made down the middle of her abdomen and the ovaries and uterus are removed through this.
 The whole operation will take between thirty minutes and an hour depending on how big she is.
-Once this is finished she is taken back to her kennel, where she is supplied with pain relief and a nurse sits with her whilst she comes round from the anaesthetic.
+Once this is finished, she is taken back to her kennel, where she is supplied with pain relief and a nurse sits with her while she comes round from the anaesthetic.
 After a few hours she will be able to go home with her medications and a buster collar to protect the wound.

-Although spaying can seem like a daunting option (A spay is major surgery at the end of the day), it is quite clear there are many benefits to carrying out the procedure.
+Although spaying can seem like a daunting option (a spay is major surgery at the end of the day), it is quite clear there are many benefits to carrying out the procedure.
 We do our very best to ensure that no animal ever feels extreme discomfort after having surgery – you will be provided with the necessary medications and instructions to keep your pet happy and settled after the experience.
-After two days or so most animals are worrying their owners because they feel so well and are bouncing about everywhere!
-If you do have any more concerns or questions regarding the subject, please have a chat to our lovely staff who will be more than welcome to help ease any concerns you may have and keep you as informed as possible.
+If you have any concerns or questions regarding spaying, please have a chat to our lovely team who will be more than happy to help.